Fitch Affirms Unicredit Bank AG at 'A-'; Negative Outlook

 sensitive to changes

-in the bank's VR or to a change in the securities' notching,
+of HVB's VR or to a change in their notching, which could arise

 non-performance risk.